-Acquisition of the Business and Distribution Assets of Peterborough Distribution Inc. - 2020 liabilities and final closing adjustments.
+Integration of the Business and Distribution Assets of Peterborough Distribution Inc. - 2021

+In June 2021, Hydro One completed the integration of the business and distribution assets of Peterborough Distribution, including the integration of employees, customer and billing information, business processes and operations.
+The business and distribution assets of Peterborough Distribution were acquired in August 2020.
 See "Business of Hydro One - Distribution Business Segment - Acquisitions - Acquisition of the Business and Distribution Assets of Peterborough Distribution Inc." for more information.